knu2xs/gtfs-tools/docsrc/api.rst

 ***************

 The foundation for GTFS-Tools is the :py:class:`gtfs_tools.gtfs.GtfsDataset` object.
 The properties representing each of the GTFS tables represented is a subclass of :py:class:`gtfs_tools.gtfs.GtfsFile`.
+Of these, likely the most useful are :py:class:`gtfs_tools.gtfs.GtfsStops` and :py:class:`gtfs_tools.gtfs.GtfsRoutes`.

 .. automodule:: gtfs_tools
     :members: